highfidelity/hifi-docs-grav-content/04.high-fidelity-commerce/03.commerce-apis/03.slot-machine-example/docs.md

 Be mindful of the fact that all users who load the Spin Lever entity will be individually running this script as if it were an Interface script.

 Next, add the entity script from above to the "Spin Lever" entity:
-1. Upload the `slotMachineSpinLever.js` script to a publicly-accessible location such as S3.
-Copy its URL.
+1. Upload the `slotMachineSpinLever.js` script to your domain's ATP server using Interface's "Edit" menu -> "Asset Browser" -> "Choose File".
+Copy its URL by right clicking it, then clicking "Copy URL".
 2. In Interface, use the `CREATE` app to select the red Spin Lever sphere entity on the Slot Machine entity.
 3. In the entity's Properties tab, scroll down to "Script" and paste the URL from above into the text box.
 Press Enter.
 4. Lock the entity so nobody can change its attributes.